magdalucka/TrackOff/README.md

 Three sample datasets are provided in the specified catalogue: two manually shifted image pairs (cat photo and amplitude image of Daugaard-Jensen glacier) and one real-world dataset from Daugaard-Jensen glacier.
 The real-world dataset consists of two coregistered SAR images from Sentinel-1 satellite from 2024/02/03 and 2024/02/15 dates.
 Moreover, for the real-world dataset, the Python script to download original Sentinel-1 scenes is provided.
 In order to start calculations, the user has to choose one of three sample datasets and thus apply prepared scripts step by step from 1 to 4.
 As a result, the .csv file is generated with filtered offset values amongst X, Y axes of the master images and for real-world application, the velocity of each grid point is calculated based on temporal baseline between SAR acquisitions.

 Datasets gathered in this repository and developed Python scripts are part of a scientific project "Novel view on the study of glacier kinematics in the context of global climate change" funded by National Science Center of Poland (project ID: 2022/45/N/ST10/02382).
 More information about the project and its progress: https://magdalucka.github.io/en/menu/preludium/
+In the Results_samples folder user might find results for provided datasets in from of .csv files.
+Those results are presented and descibed by Łucka (2025).

 <img width="3082" height="268" alt="image" src="https://github.com/user-attachments/assets/2f53a1d8-ad18-4c02-b489-2d2be411f448" />